Wlczak/wlczak/README.md

 # Hi there 👋

-I'm Wlczak a dev based in Czechia.
-I mostly do webapps but I also really like embedded programming for the simplicity of the hardware.
+I'm Wlczak - a developer based in Czechia.
+I mostly build web applications, but I also enjoy working with embedded systems for their straightforward, hands-on nature.

-I mainly use PHP and GO but I dabble in other languages from time to time.
-I'm currently interested in learning Rust and maybe Kotlin for android native.
+I primarily use PHP and Go, though I like exploring other languages from time to time.
+Lately, I'm currently interested in learning Rust and maybe Kotlin for native android development.

-Now, here is my current tech stack as well as some *very usefull* github stats.
-Right under them is where you can find my pinned projects or you can go to my [website](https://wlczak.vlastas.cc) and check them out from there.
+Below, you'll find my current tech stack and some GitHub stats.
+Check out my pinned projects right below or visit my [website](https://wlczak.vlastas.cc) to see more of my work.

 # 💻 Tech stack